zmalone/chef-web-docs/source/manage-a-node/rhel/set-up-your-chef-server/2/_index.md

 ![](misc/manage_download_key.png)

-From the command line, copy your private key file to your <code class="file-path">~/learn-chef/.chef</code> directory, for example:
+From the command line, copy your private key file to your <code class="file-path">~/learn-chef/.chef</code> directory.
+For example:

 ```bash
 $ cp ~/Downloads/your_name.pem ~/learn-chef/.chef